sebastian-software/babel-preset-edge/readme.md

 minified: null
 ```

+## Targets

+### Universal Target

+This is the default target.
+It produces code which is compatible with both NodeJS and browsers.

+### Test Target

+The `test` target is ideally suited for any test runner usage.
+It is enabled by default when no other
+target is given and `NODE_ENV` is configured as `test`.
+It exactly targets the current environment.
+It is probably not a good idea to use this target outside of testing.

+### Browser Target

+When setting the target to `browser` your build requirements will match the `browserslist` configuration of your projects.
+This is ideal for all web related builds inside your application.
+It is not well suited for any publishing of libraries for other use cases.

-## Supported targets
+## Transpilation Settings

-### Default Target
+### Default Transpilation

-The default target is used when not running a test runner and when no other `target` was defined.
-This transpiles the code will the full feature set of `babel-preset-latest` so that the code should be able to run on all ES5-capable engines.
-As the compiled code does not contain any polyfills you might want to use `polyfill.io` any any alternative service.
+The default is used when not running a test runner and when no other `transpile` was defined.
+Transpilation applies all features from `babel-preset-env` so that the code should be able to run on all ES5-capable engines.
+Ideally for publishing libs to NPM or bundling applications for the widest possible use case.

+### ES2015 Transpilation

+This follows the idea of https://angularjs.blogspot.de/2017/03/angular-400-now-available.html to offer
+kind of a standardized `es2015` compatible package which could be used in relatively modern engines.
+This is independent from any specific browser lists.
+This configuration might be useful to e.g. offer
+two different bundles of your application: one for classic browsers and one of es2015-compatible browsers.

-### Modern Target
+### Modern Transpilation

-This is our current browserslist set-up for a so-called modern development stack.
+This is our current set-up for a so-called modern development stack.
+It transpiles even less code than when using `es2015`.

 ```js
 const modernTarget = {